 The roughly 5.8m people who have cryptocurrency wallets use it for a huge number of purposes.
 They include funding companies and transferring and investing money without incurring any fees.
 It is also accepted at a handful of retailers.

-Two weeks ago a house in west London went on the market valued at £17m — unusually its owners would only accept payment in bitcoin.
+In 2017 a house in west London went on the market valued at £17m — unusually its owners would only accept payment in bitcoin.

 But the most common answer, for now, is nothing.
 Many people simply hold their bitcoins, hoping they will accumulate in value and prove to be a lucrative investment.